egrosdou01/mkdocs-versioning-example/docs/index.md

         index.md  # The documentation homepage.
         ...       # Other markdown pages, images and other files.
 ## Test docu
-Update again the file for testing - 0...
+Update again the file for testing
-TEST TEST TEST TEST
+Viewing v0.0.3